 The first thing you can do beyond the tactics we've shared above is to develop empathy for your manager.

-Empathy is typically defined as, “the ability to understand and share the feelings of another.”
+Empathy is defined as,"the ability to understand and share the feelings of another.”
 This means seeing the world through their eyes and understanding how they may be feeling.

 We talked earlier about getting into their head to learn their goals and priorities, but take it a step further and learn about them as a person.
 Ask yourself: